 It means the world to me.
 I believe representation matters, especially for young folks.
 All types of people should be able to rise into leadership positions.
 My mother tells the story of when I was five years old; there was a boy in the neighborhood who’d ride up and down the block on his bike, and I told my mom that I wanted to marry him.
 I didn’t understand that was different – I just knew from Disney movies that if you felt this way about a person, you married them.
 Being openly gay has always been a major part of my life, and that confidence and pride in my sexual identity, coupled with the intersection of my race as a black man, will provide a lens of complexity to Council that is critically important to equity and inclusion in governance.

-- Learn more about Reginald Harris’ bid for a seat on the Cincinnati City Council by visiting his website.
+- Learn more about Reginald Harris’ bid for a seat on the Cincinnati City Council by visiting his Facebook page or website.